jon94/Datadog-SG-Labs/datadog-101-docker/dd-101-docker.md

 ### 8. Create Monitors on Datadog
 - [Create](https://docs.datadoghq.com/account_management/api-app-keys/#add-application-keys) an application key in Datadog UI.
 We will need this for this step.
 ```
-# Replace "your_actual_app_key" with your actual API key in docker-compose.yaml
+# Replace "your_actual_app_key" with your actual APP key in docker-compose.yaml

 app_key="your_actual_app_key"
 find . -type f -exec sed -i 's/YOUR_APP_KEY/'"$app_key"'/g' {} +